MartynasLycius/ToDoApp/USERGUIDE.md

-a.By clicking TODO List(http://HOST:PORT/todo/alltodolist)  you will able to see all todo list . b.upper rightmost conner there is a "add new" button to add new todo (http://HOST:PORT/todo/show) c.you can Edit todo by clicking edit button on the table (http://HOST:PORT/todo/edit/todoId) d.you can Dlete todo by clicking delte button on the table (http://HOST:PORT/todo/dlete/todoId)
+a.By clicking TODO List(http://HOST:PORT/todo/alltodolist)  you will able to see all todo list . b.upper rightmost conner there is a "add new" button to add new todo (http://HOST:PORT/todo/show) c.you can Edit todo by clicking edit button on the table (http://HOST:PORT/todo/edit/todoId) d.you can Dlete todo by clicking delete button on the table (http://HOST:PORT/todo/delete/todoId) e.one can search todo on the search bar.

 2. USER List